SAMSGBLab/edict/Readme.md

 ### Modeling

-You can create a new device or application by clciking on the suitable button  then a modal will open to fill the details,then you can drag the created entities and resize them as you want.once you finish modeling you can click on save design button to save the design for later or click on the generate NGSI-LD button to generate the NGSI-LD representation of the model.
+You can create a new device or application by clicking on the suitable button  then a modal will open to fill the details,then you can drag the created entities and resize them as you want.once you finish modeling you can click on save design button to save the design for later or click on the generate NGSI-LD button to generate the NGSI-LD representation of the model.if no location is specified for the generated model it will be saved in the output folder in the same directory of the application.

 ![modeling screen](/images/modeling.png)

 ### Simulation

-You can simulate the iot system to generate useful data by clicking on the simulation tab then choose the data model location if you have a previous one or choose the one you just generated and choose the output location for the generated data then click on simulate button to start the simulation.
+You can simulate the iot system to generate useful data by clicking on the simulation tab then choose the data model location if you have a previous one or choose the one you just generated and choose the output location for the generated data then click on simulate button to start the simulation and generate the data.The generated data will be saved in 2 csv files one for the current simulation(output_{alias}.csv) and the other(output.csv) will be appended with the previous simulations.

 ![simulation screen](/images/simulation.png)